cmcconnell1/consulting-resources/k8s-control-plane-manager.md

 ## Metrics and Community Data

 Understanding the community health and adoption of these tools can help with evaluation.
-Here are some metrics as of April 2025:
+Here are some metrics as of May 2025:

 | Platform | GitHub Stars | Contributors | Latest Release | First Release | Commercial Support | CNCF Status |
 |:---------|:-------------|:-------------|:---------------|:--------------|:-------------------|:------------|